-- 1. Quick wins: Host-based firewalls or port filtering tools should be applied on end systems, with a default-deny rule that drops all traffic except those services and ports that are explicitly allowed. - 2.
+- 1. Quick wins: Any service that is not needed should be turned off for 30 days and after 30 days uninstalled from the system. - 2.
+Quick wins: Host-based firewalls or port filtering tools should be applied on end systems, with a default-deny rule that drops all traffic except those services and ports that are explicitly allowed. - 3.
 Quick wins: Automated port scans should be performed on a regular basis against all key servers and compared to a known effective baseline.
-If a new port is found open, an alert should be generated and reviewed. - 3.
-Visibility/Attribution: Any server that is visible from the Internet or an untrusted network should be verified, and if it is not required for business purposes it should be moved to an internal VLAN and given a private address. - 4.
+If a change that is not listed on the organization's approved baseline is discovered, an alert should be generated and reviewed. - 4.
+Quick wins: All services should be kept up to date and any unnecessary components uninstalled and removed from the system. - 5.
+Visibility/Attribution: Any server that is visible from the Internet or an untrusted network should be verified, and if it is not required for business purposes, it should be moved to an internal VLAN and given a private address. - 6.
 Configuration/Hygiene: Services needed for business use across the internal network should be reviewed quarterly via a change control group, and business units should rejustify the business use.
-Sometimes services are turned on for projects or limited engagements, and should be turned off when they are no longer needed. - 5.
-Configuration/Hygiene: Operate critical services on separate physical host machines, such as DNS, file, mail, web, and database servers. - 6.
+Services that are turned on for projects or limited engagements should be turned off when they are no longer needed and properly documented. - 7.
+Configuration/Hygiene: Operate critical services on separate physical or logical host machines, such as DNS, file, mail, web, and database servers. - 8.
 Advanced: Application firewalls should be placed in front of any critical servers to verify and validate the traffic going to the server.
 Any unauthorized services or traffic should be blocked and an alert generated.